-We also provide our local authority colleagues with a ‘Foster Family Vacancy Hub’ so they have the ability to see quickly which of our families are approved for emergency fostering, to help them narrow down the search for a suitable home as easily as possible out of office hours.
+- We also provide the local authority with a ‘Foster Family Vacancy Hub’ so they can quickly see which of our foster families are approved for emergency fostering.
+This helps to narrow down and speed up the search.

 Foster care is a great direction to take in your life.
 Our foster parents see it as a rewarding role that allows them to help young people develop and grow while earning a generous emergency fostering pay and allowance.